Perdolique/perd/README.md

 # Gear list

 A web app for those who love hanging out in the forest but always forget to bring something important.
-With this app, you can easily create a checklist of things you need to take on your adventure.
+With this app, you can easily create a checklist of things you must take on your adventure.

 # Planning features